pmdz/smite/README.md

 smite
 =====

-Little dummy messaging library built on top of ZeroMQ
+Little messaging library built on top of ZeroMQ